NHL Hall of Fame

 Inducted into the Hockey Hall of Fame in 2002, he remains a standard-bearer for defensive excellence in the NHL.

-Langway's Awards and Records
+Langway's Awards and Honors

 • Stanley Cup champion – 1979